 This is another great article on the benefits of walking.
 This one by– published in www.VeryWell.com.
-Walking for 30 to 60 minutes each day is one of the best things you can do for your body, mind, and spirit.
+Walking for 30 to 60 minutes each day is one of the best things you can do for your body, mind,

 The Honolulu Heart Study of 8000 men found that walking just two miles a day cut the risk of death almost in half.
 The walkers’ risk of death was especially lower from cancer.
 Other studies have had similar findings – if you keep walking, you improve your chances of a longer and healthier life.